MeliLiz/Automatic-Tests/README.md

 # Automatic Tests

-This repository contains automated tests for web pages using Selenium and Behave in Python.
+This repository contains basic automated tests for web pages using Selenium and Behave in Python.

 ## Description

-This project utilizes Selenium for browser automation and Behave for behavior-driven development (BDD) to implement automated tests for web applications.
+This repository utilizes Selenium for browser automation and Behave for behavior-driven development (BDD) to implement automated tests for web applications.
 It aims to ensure the reliability and functionality of web pages through comprehensive automated testing.

 ## Tools and Technologies